Syn.: Thymelaea mezereum (L.) Scop., Thymelaea praecox Gilib.

 Family: Thymelaeaceae Juss.

-Distribution: Europe (excluding the northernmost areas), in Asia from Urals to lake Baikal, apart on Caucasus, Altai and Western China.
+Distribution: Europe (excluding the northernmost areas), in Asia from Urals to lake Baikal, apart on Caucasus, Altay and Western China.

-Endangering and Protection: The Mezereon is an endangered species in some countries (CZ).
+Threat and protection: The Mezereon is an endangered species in some countries (CZ).

 Note: All parts of the plant are poisonous.
 The bark is the medicinal part.
 A tincture is used in homeopathy.